dxt99/dxt99/README.md

 ## 💫 About Me:
 I'm a third year undergraduate student at ITB.
-I highly enjoy solving <br>challenges, and I am currently actively participating in various Competitive Programming and Capture the Flag events.
+I highly enjoy solving challenges, and I am currently actively participating in various Competitive Programming and Capture the Flag events.
 I also absolutely love creating useful software, and to that end, I have dabbled in a wide variety of projects, including but not limited to desktop applications, web development, android applications, and game development.

 ## 💻 My Tech Stack: